rust-lang/book/src/ch15-01-box.md

 this case, we can access the data in the box similar to how we would if this data were on the stack.
 Just like any owned value, when a box goes out of scope, as `b` does at the end of `main`, it will be deallocated.
-The deallocation happens for the box (stored on the stack) and the data it points to (stored on the heap).
+The deallocation happens both for the box (stored on the stack) and the data it points to (stored on the heap).

 Putting a single value on the heap isn’t very useful, so you won’t use boxes by themselves in this way very often.
 Having values like a single `i32` on the